 Henry is going to need braces too.
 On the day he was born, the doctor told me that.
 He had a huge overbite right off the bat.
 It didn’t surprise me, I had the same.

-Along with Invisalign, there’s many things I do with my kids while we’re doing activities to help pump them up a little.
+There’s many things I do with my kids while we’re doing activities to help pump them up a little and build that confidence.